 Looking for more weird places to see in Tbilisi?
 This one is a real treat.
-In the basement of the former headquarters of the Georgian Communist Party, you can see a printing press that was used to distribute Bolshevik material by none other than Joseph Stalin.
+Underneath a nondescript house in the Avlabari district, you can see a printing press that was used to distribute Bolshevik material by none other than Joseph Stalin.

 Visiting the printing press is possible, but guided tours are only in Georgian or Russian.
 Read this post to see how it looks and know more!